AngelicaAninon/2nd-Semester-2nd-Year/README.md

-This is all the Python ode created during the 2nd semester of the 2nd year.
+This is all the Python code created during the 2nd semester of 2nd year.

+(Educational Purposes)